What is Low Range Drink Driving?

-If a section 10 is not possible, our drink driving experts can help reduce suspension periods, minimise any fines you may face and help you avoid or minimise a gaol term.
+If a Conditional Release Order without conviction or a Section 10 is not possible, our drink driving experts can help reduce suspension periods, minimise any fines you may face and help you avoid or minimise a gaol term.

 If you have been charged with a drink driving offence, don't take risks with your future.
 If you need advice from a drink driving lawyer, contact one of our criminal law specialists immediately on 1300 529 444 or fill in our contact form to arrange a free conference with a solicitor today.
 Contact us now!
 24-hour legal advice 7 days a week.